maxilletasco/maxilletasco/README.md

 ## Hey!
 I'm Maxille Tasco.

-- 🔭 I’m currently working on my portfolio;
+- 🔭 I'm currently finishing the Full Stack Open course at the University of Helsinki;
 - 🌱 I’m currently learning TypeScript, NodeJS and React;
 - 🕵️‍♀️ Looking for my first opportunity as a web developer;